jim-easterbrook/pywws/README.txt

         [twitter]
         username = twitterusername
         password = twitterpassword
+  19/ If you want to upload to Weather Underground, try:
+      "python ToUnderground.py -vvv /data/weather"
+      You'll need to edit /data/weather/weather.ini with your Wunderground details, for example:
+        [underground]
+        password = undergroudpassword
+        station = undergroundstation
   20/ Create directories for your graph templates and text templates, e.g.
       '~/weather/graph_templates/' and '~/weather/templates/', copy the
       templates you like to them, and run Hourly.py manually: